CommTrak Image Library

 This article is an introduction to managing the CommTrak Image Library, which can be used as a source for images (e.g. a logo or product photograph) in the CommTrak HTML editor.

-The HTML Template Editor is used for creating and modifying the HTML templates that are used in, for example:
+The HTML Template Editor is used for creating and modifying the HTML templates used in, for example:

-Images used in HTML templates that will be viewed outside the context of CommTrak, must be located in a publicly-available area of the Internet.
-There are two options available for storing such images:
+Images used in HTML templates that will be viewed outside CommTrak must be located in a publicly accessible area of the Internet.
+There are two options for storing such images:

-1. Your organisation's, or a third-party, publicly accessible, image server
+- Your organisation's own, or a third-party, publicly accessible image server

-Images must be publicly accessible, otherwise recipients will not be able to see the image in an email or hosted document that you send to them.
+Images must be publicly accessible, otherwise recipients will not be able to see them in an email or hosted document that you send to them.

 The following screenshot shows a section of an email that includes an image that is not publicly accessible:

-Broken links are typically caused in the following scenarios:
+Broken image links are typically caused by the following:

-• An image referenced in an HTML template has been deleted from its original storage location (such as the image library or other file server).
+- An image referenced in an HTML template has been deleted from its original storage location (such as the image library or another file server).

 Publicly Accessible Server

-• Your organisation may subscribe to a third-party service such as Cloudinary, ImageKit, or other image hosting service.
+- Your organisation may subscribe to a third-party service such as Cloudinary, ImageKit, or another image hosting service.

-When using your own, or a third-party image hosting service, you must ensure the following:
+When using your own or a third-party image hosting service, make sure that:

-• Your service includes the bandwidth to serve the images as required
+- Your service includes enough bandwidth to serve the images as required.

 CommTrak Image Library

-The CommTrak image library is available in the toolbar of any CommTrak HTML editor into which images can be inserted.
+The CommTrak Image Library is available in the toolbar of any CommTrak HTML editor that supports image insertion.

-To insert an image, position the editing cursor at the location where you wish to insert the image, and press the Image icon in the toolbar.
-The Image Properties pop-up window will be displayed:
+To insert an image, position the cursor at the location where you want to insert the image, then press the Image icon in the toolbar.
+The Image Properties pop-up window will appear:

-To select an image, press the Browser Server button (visible in the previous image).
+To select an image, press the Browse Server button (visible in the screenshot above).

 Select an Existing Image

-If the image you require already exists in the image browser:
+If the image you need already exists in the image library:

-1. Press the Copy Link option adjacent to the required image, and close the pop-window
+Step 1: Press the Copy Link option next to the required image, then close the pop-up window.

-2. Paste the text into the URL field of the Image Properties window
+Step 2: Paste the copied link into the URL field of the Image Properties window.

-The image is displayed in the preview window, and the width, height, etc., can be specified if required.
-Press the OK button to insert the image into the template at the previously-selected cursor position.
+The image appears in the preview window.
+You can specify the width, height, and other properties if needed.
+Press OK to insert the image into the template at the cursor position you selected earlier.

 Add a New Image to the Library